ga-wdi-lessons/build-tools/readme.md

 <br>

 ```
 Code in which all unnecessary characters have been removed from source code without changing its functionality at all.
+It allows for a faster response and significantly reduces the size of the code, requiring less bandwidth.
 ```
 <br>
 <br>